lebusa/lebusa/README.md

 I'm a **software engineer** with a specialty in **immersive audio**.
 I build **frontend, backend, fullstack, media and API projects**, mostly leaning towards **Node.js** stack.
 I also have an interest in **big data**, **devops** and **cloud**.

-- 🔭 I’m currently working on **MERN** (Mongodb, Express/Fastify, React, Node.js) stack projects
+- 🔭 I’m currently working on **MERN** (Mongodb, Express/Fastify, React, Node.js) stack projects, and also incorporating docker and Nginx.
-- 🌱 I’m currently experimenting with AWS, docker, kubernetes, PostreSQL & Nginx.
+- 🌱 I’m currently experimenting with AWS, kubernetes & PostreSQL.

 ## Skillset 🛠️